SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 A destination is a collection of parameters that points to a remote service or resource, which might be available on the general Internet or behind a firewall in an on-prem environment.
 In the latter case an SAP Cloud Connector installed and configured in that on-prem environment enables requests to flow, and that is what we've set up in the previous exercise.

-Once a destination is established, it can be used by apps and services running on the SAP Cloud Platform, which has a very capable reverse proxy mechanism at the heart of the Connectivity service.
+Once a destination is established, it can be used by apps and services related to that subaccount on the SAP Cloud Platform, which has a very capable [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) mechanism at the heart of the Connectivity service.

 In this case, for the business scenario upon which this CodeJam is based, the destination will be to a specific OData service providing information relating to an online shop.